 I shifted the sack to my other hand.
 As I crossed the road I checked both ways.
 Habit, really.
 Nothing to worry about.
 No one around at this time of night, just a couple of drunks arguing further down the street.
 One of them was complaining, the other one trying to calm his mate down.
 If it was his mate.
 What did I care.

 I opened the front door, went in and bolted it.
 The hall was dark and I felt along the wall for the switch, not the main one but the one that does the light at the top of the stairs down to the basement.

 I put the sack down and flexed my fingers.
 It wasn’t heavy but awkward.
 I should have brought a bag, proper job with handles, but I was only planning on buying two.
 Couldn’t resist them, though, so there were six in here.
 The sack was all he had.
 Obviously didn’t expect to make that kind of a sale, had nothing to offer me to transport them.
 Small point but it made me mark him down as an amateur.
 Perhaps I shouldn’t have paid so much.
 Amateurs can go two ways – they can be bullied or they hold out for a silly price.
 With pros, you know where you are.
 There’s leeway and you both haggle but you know and he knows there’s a max and a min.
 Amateurs have no idea.
 Still, I’ve got them now.
 That’s what counts.

 I picked up the sack again and opened the basement door.
 There was another light switch here, one I didn’t need to feel for.
-Left arm job, up and back to the wall above the door frame.
+Left-arm job, up and back to the wall above the door frame.
 Not where you’d expect.
-Anyone else would struggle.
 That’s the point.
 Never know when an extra few seconds might make a difference.

 The steps went straight down.
 The basement’s deep so there are twenty-four steps.
 The walls and steps are all rough, dark concrete and the handrails, one on each side, are rusty.
 Still it’s all sound – I’ve checked it out – so no need to waste time and money tarting it up.